 “This is the highway patrol,” the man bellowed.
 “Open your goddamn door!”

 Jolted into action, he turned the key, ground the ignition, and sped away down the road.
 Stomping the accelerator to the floor, he was thankful he was driving a V-8.
 In hot pursuit, siren blaring, the squad car began its chase.
 For several miles he was chased, gradually gaining ground on the trooper, until something dreadful happened.
 Up ahead a man was crossing the road.
 In the middle of the desert it could have been a Navajo Indian or a stranded motorist.
 It made no difference.
 This time, he swerved the wheel to miss the jaywalker and found his car plunging over an embankment and suddenly in mid-air.
 Certain that his time had come, during the time he swerved off the road and crashed, he found himself praying for forgiveness and mercy for his immortal soul.
-A lifelong Catholic, he managed also begin reciting the Rosary.
+A lifelong Catholic, he managed to recite the Rosary.
 When his vehicle hit the ground, his head hit the roof of the car, then, as it began to roll down a short hill, slam the windshield and then the side of the door.
 For those moments, as he lapsed into unconsciousness, his body floated in the inner space between life and death…and then there was darkness.

 When he awakened, he was lying in the sand, outside of this vehicle, apparently thrown clear of the burning car.
 “Thank you, Lord,” he mumbled.
 “I’m alive.
 That’s all that matters.”
 At this point, he fully expected the trooper to find him, arrest him, and bring him to justice for his crime.
 In fact, he was resigned to his fate.
 But the desert was quiet.
 The night that had collapsed onto this corner of the world was, with the exception of a cloud-covered moon, forebodingly still.
 He was alive, he concluded now, and he had been given a second chance.
 If he was caught now, at least he wasn’t dead.
 If he somehow escaped, he must somehow find that cabin and lay low for a very long time.

 Without a car, however, his task was daunting.
 He would have to run into the desert to escape capture and surface far down the road, hoping to reach the next town.
 He could not imagine what he would do at that point.
 He had just enough money for motels and gas.
 Now he wouldn’t have to worry about filling his tank, but he would have no transportation.
 His prospects boggled his mind….
 Yet he was momentarily free.
 Looking back as he ran into the desert, he could see no one on the highway.
-Why hadn’t he patrolman shown up?
+Why hadn’t the patrolman shown up?
 He must have seen his burning vehicle.
 Where was his pursuer?
 It occurred to him, as he walked in a daze those moments, the highway patrolman should be on the side of the road now, studying the scene, and yet he was nowhere in sight.
 Slowing down, as he scanned the ground below, he found the setting eerily silent.
 Not so much as a cricket chirped nor did a single night bird fly overhead.
-When, after a short while, his eyes could make out the distant lights of a city, he felt safe enough to skirt the shoulder of the highway.
+When, after a short while, his eyes could make out the distant lights of a town, he felt safe enough to skirt the shoulder of the highway.
 Scanning the road behind once more, he surged ahead, a second wind feeling him with courage and strength.

 When he reached the outskirts of the town, a sign greeted him, barely legible in the light.
 Strangely enough, the letters of the sign had been etched in stone, which seemed peculiar for such a small town.
 As he approached the sign, he was finally able to read it.
 The moon broke through the clouds that moment, highlighting the inscription.
 It read Welcome to Purgatory.
-There wasn’t a population figure below it, which also seemed strange, and beyond the pretentious landmark, sat a hamlet of darkened houses and one lone restaurant that read simply ‘Motel’—none of which inspired confidence.
+There wasn’t a population figure below it, which also seemed strange, and beyond the pretentious landmark, sat a hamlet of darkened houses and one lone building that read simply ‘Motel’—none of which inspired confidence.
 But he knew, as he passed the sign, crossed the threshold into the town, and entered the manager’s office that he would finally be safe.
 No mortal man could touch him now.
 Considering his crime, he would, in fact, be here for a very, very long time.

 “Greeting stranger,” an elderly man called out.
 “We’ve been expecting you.
 Hah, another “death bed repenter.
 If you hadn’t uttered that prayer, you’d be in a much worse place….
 Will, you have a reservation.
 Let’s call it an extended stay.”